Hurricane Maria Strengthens to A Category 2 Hurricane

-Columbia, SC (WLTX) The National Hurricane Center indicates Hurricane Maria is now a category 2 hurricane.
-The hurricane is forecasted to potentially grow to a category 4 hurricane in the upcoming days.
+Columbia, SC (WLTX) - Maria is now a Category 3 "major hurricane," as the storm continues to spin in the Atlantic.

-As of 8:00 AM, Maria had maximum sustained winds of 110 miles an hour. .
-Maria is moving toward the west-northwest near 12 mph, and this motion with a decrease in forward speed is expected through Tuesday night.
+As of the 11 AM update from the National Hurricane Center, Maria has maximum sustained winds of 120 miles an hour.
+That's up from 110 miles an hour at the 8 a.m. advisory.

+Maria is moving toward the north at 9 mph, and this motion with a decrease in forward speed is expected through Tuesday night.

 iPhone app: on.wltx.com/1NTHH98